-System Rear Side
+CPU Drawer Rear Side

+- 1 Mouse

-- Mouse - 2 Keyboard
+- 2 Keyboard

-Note: Keyboard and mouse are for use with graphic monitors only.
+- Note: Keyboard and mouse are for use with graphic monitors only.
 You do not need to connect them, if you are not going to connect any graphic monitor.

-Connect the mouse to the dedicated connector at the rear of the base unit.
+Connect the mouse to the dedicated connector at the rear of the CPU drawer.
 Do not force the cable plug into the socket.